Vision Sensor vs. Vision System

 Automated quality inspection, on the other hand, proved to be quite the opposite, as it maximized throughput, enhanced quality, and lowered manufacturing costs, which led many manufacturers towards adopting vision sensors and automated vision inspection systems.

 Both vision sensors and automated vision inspection systems excel at repetitive inspection tasks, and they're much faster, more objective, and less prone to error.
 To the relief of all business owners, they work round the clock.
-At the same time, they also provide consistent and reliable inspection results at faster rates and larger production scales.
+At the same time, they provide consistent and reliable inspection results at faster rates and on larger production scales.

 Differences Between Vision Sensors and Vision Systems